 There are various factors to think about when shopping around for cheap broadband and WiFi.
 The main things to consider when deciding between broadband deals are:

 Bundling your broadband, TV, and/or phone services usually means you’ll save money.
-This is because providers usually offer discounts to customers who want to sign up to multiple products.
-Bundles are often cheaper than individual contracts, and you can have your bills and customer service with the same provider, giving you one point of contact.
+This is because providers offer large discounts to customers who want to sign up to multiple products.
+Bundles are always cheaper than individual contracts, and you can have your bills and customer service with the same provider, giving you one point of contact.
+Virgin Media lets you bundle in a SIM too, making that option particularly good value, while Sky offers very attractive pricing when bundling Sky Broadband and Sky Stream TV.

-Many internet providers offer freebies and special offers alongside their broadband tariffs, such as introductory pricing discounts, cashback rewards, gift cards, vouchers or reward cards.
+Many broadband providers offer freebies and special offers alongside their broadband tariffs, such as introductory pricing discounts, cashback rewards, gift cards, vouchers, or bill credit.
 While the rewards can be enticing, it’s important to consider the deal apart from the rewards, as the rewards will not impact the speed or quality of the service you’ll get.
+Sometimes, rewards can also look attractive at first glance, but in reality the package may still work out more expensive than competing packages across the length of the contract.

 Cashback rewards are incentives that refund you part of your initial payment, after a fixed period of time has passed (usually between 30-90 days) from when you first signed up for your contract; the details will be included in your contract terms).
 The claims process for rewards differs from provider to provider, but most of the time you will need to submit a claim using an online form.
 Your cashback reward will likely be paid directly into a bank account, or sent via cheque, made out to the person who is being billed for the service being provided.